sdeering/cleverstack-angular-seed/README.md

 Yes.
 And it uses autoprofixer so you don't need to worry about adding legacy browser prefixes.
 It does this all for you - browsers controlled in the config.

+## License

-Lineman is copyright of Test Double and is licensed under the MIT License.
+CleverStack is copyright of [Clevertech](http://clevertech.biz) and is licensed under the MIT License.

 -----
 I'm documentation!
 Sometimes I fail.
 If you see this please fix me and submit a pull request =).